5 Ways To Overcome Suicidal Thoughts | Suicide Prevention

 5. Spread the word that depression is treatable.

 Make people aware that depression is treatable.
-That affected people can make a full recovery & live fulfilling lives.
+Spread the message that affected people can make a full recovery & live fulfilling lives.

 If you know someone who is depressed, encourage them to seek treatment.